likhith68/WhatsApp-Clone/README.md

 # WhatsApp-Clone using React JS and Firebase
-It is almost identical to WhatsApp Web but only group chat can be done.
-For Login, Google Authentication is Used.Firebase Database is used for the Database and the App is Deployed Using Firebase as well.
+It is identical to WhatsApp Web but only group chat feature is only available.
+For Login, Google Authentication is Used.Firebase Firestore Database is used for the Database and the App is Deployed Using Firebase as well.

 ## Deployed this Project :)
 Check it out==>